-The importance of paths in the final model was confirmed through a series of regression analyses which enabled a further check for violation of assumptions made in maximum likelihood estimation in a path analysis (for a similar empirical approach and justification for using SEM with a dichotomous outcome variable, see Kalimo, Taris, & Schaufeli (2003).
+The importance of paths in the final model was confirmed through a series of regression analyses which enabled a further check for violation of assumptions made in maximum likelihood estimation in a path analysis.
 According to Byrne (2001), if the observed variables in a SEM do not have a multivariate normal distribution or are not continuous variables, the chi-square may be inflated (see also Drasgow & Kanfer, 1985).
-The analysis reported in this paper used a dichotomous dependent variable (tax evasion), and therefore, can be criticised for deviating from both conditions.
+The analysis reported in this paper can be criticized for deviating from both conditions.

-Checks for assumption violation were carried out through a logistic regression predicting the dichotomous dependent variable (tax evasion) from all other variables, and through four separate ordinary least squares regressions, predicting dissociation, shame avoidance, shame displacement, and shame acknowledgment from those variables that were possible causal antecedents in Figure 2.
+First and foremost, we have used a dichotomous dependent variable (tax evasion).
+Checks for assumption violation were carried out through a logistic regression predicting the dichotomous dependent variable (tax evasion) from all other variables, and through four separate ordinary least squares regressions, predicting dissociation, shame avoidance, shame displacement, and shame acknowledgment from those variables that were possible causal antecedents in $Figure\ 2^6$ .
 In addition, a hierarchical regression analysis was used to gain more insight into which variables were directly linked to the dependent variable.
-No substantive distortion seemed to have occurred in the results because of the use of the dichotomous dependent variable, tax evasion, in the path analysis.
-All significant and non-significant paths in Figure 2 were confirmed in the set of logistic and ordinary least squares regressions.
-The advantage of reporting the results of the SEM analysis over the five ordinary least squares regressions and one logistic regression lies in its parsimony.
-In the path analysis, all variables were simultaneously considered.
+No substantive distortion seems to have occurred in the results because of the use of the dichotomous dependent variable, tax evasion, in the path analysis.
+All significant and non-